JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-06-30-bert_base_uncased_contracts_en_3_0.md

 ## Description

-Pretrained Word Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-base-uncased-contracts` is a English model originally trained by `nlpaueb`.
+Pretrained Word Embeddings model, trained on legal contracts, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `bert-base-uncased-contracts` is a English model originally trained by `nlpaueb`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>